GenesisEducationKyiv/front-end-school-3-0-VolKuchyn/adr/ADR-0000 Switching from JavaScript to TypeScript.md

 ## Context

 We face increasing challenges in maintaining a large codebase written in JavaScript.
-The main challenges include:

-+ Lack of type-safety, which causes errors that are only discovered at runtime.

-+ Difficulties with scaling and code refactoring.

-+ Reduced efficiency of communication between developers due to the lack of explicitly documented APIs (types).
+The main challenges include the lack of type-safety, which causes errors that are only discovered at runtime.
+There are also significant difficulties with scaling and code refactoring.
+The absence of explicitly documented APIs (in the form of types) makes communication between developers less efficient.
+Additionally, the business now demands higher product quality and reliability.

-+ Increased requirements for product quality and reliability from the business.

 ## Decision